ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

   - [ ] Learning rate
   - [ ] My intuition is that I should train as long as possible, and make just 8 predictions per task.
   - [ ] Uncertainty on the results (what if I change the random seed?)
-  - [ ] Are the training samples correctly sorted?
-Maybe they are not optimal for single task training
+  - [x] Are the training samples correctly sorted?
+Maybe they are not optimal for single task training.
+The order is random.
 - [x] Check the evaluation prints of the architects.
 They are different to normal scoring
 - [ ] Make more evaluations on the evaluation set and compare to test set.
 I want to see a correlation of runtime and score.
-- [ ] What if I use 2 GPU slots for training?
+- [x] What if I use 2 GPU slots for training?
 Currently just 40% of GPU memory is used.